What Does

 If the caller discloses there is immediate danger, the call will be transferred to 911.
 All efforts are made to provide the caller with the best response and appropriate resource.

-These options are available Monday through Friday between
+By telephone 844-234-LINE (5463) available Monday through Friday between 10AM and 6PM.

 Trainings can be customized for schools, colleges/universities, faith-based organizations, healthcare systems, employers, legal systems, service providers and other audiences.